IBM-Cloud/docs/services/BlockStorage/blockstorage_attachingvolume.md

 3. Select a volume from the list of available volumes.
 4. Click **Attach**.
 5. In the Attach dialog, select an instance of a virtual server from the drop-down list.
 6. Optionally, specify the device to be used to attach this volume.

-If you do not specify the device, the system automatically selects the first available device on the virtual server.
+    **Note**: If you do not specify the device, the system automatically selects the first available device on the virtual server.

 7. Click **Attach** to submit the information and close the dialog.

 The volume is listed in the table of attached volumes with the information about the virtual server instance.